 - This designation by the Appalachian Regional Commission is for the purpose of supporting local and regional governments and organizations in the development of community resources, facilities, and infrastructure as well as the development of human resources.

 - Rural Planning Organization

 - This designation by the Alabama Department of Transportation is for the purpose of consultation with rural local governments with responsibility for transportation in identifying their long term transportation needs and safety considerations.

-NARCOG has a professional staff of approximately 30 full-time employees who, along with 40 part-time employees and a number of volunteers and partner organizations, work together to accomplish the organization’s purpose.
+NARCOG has a professional staff of approximately 75 employees who, along with 40 part-time senior workers and a number of volunteers and partner organizations, work together to accomplish the organization’s purpose.